 There is a further complication however in the operation of such 'voice'.
 Companies need to define the locals who are relevant to their operations (for purposes of compensation or general benefit or legitimating voice), and this will almost certainly not coincide with pre-existing political or geographical or identity boundaries.
 If those owed are defined as landowners, for example, then it becomes imperative for as many people as possible to define themselves as landowners.
 Thus the corporation seeking legitimate partners is always going to be involved in a mutual process of definition of those partners, as locals reorganise themselves to take advantage of corporate offers and intentions.
-It is the state which would seem to be the legitimise or marginalise the state's role.
+It is the state which would seem to be the legitimate authority in this process.
+But the contest between state and local power may de-legitimise or marginalise the state's role.
 And as the corporation will tend to be more immediately responsive than the state, both because of its greater interest in resolving immediate conflicts and often because of its greater institutional capacity to act, there will be an incentive for locals to marginalise the state even further and deal exclusively with the company.